taylor-code/AudiometryMulticlassClassification/README.md

 ### Current Mutli-Class Metrics

-Here are the latest mutli-class metrics for this program:
+Here are the mutli-class metrics for this program (as of 6/2/2021):
 ```
    Macro Accuracy     = 1
    Micro Accuracy     = 1
-   Log-Loss           = 0.0019
+   Log-Loss           = 0.0164
-   Log-Loss Reduction = 0.9985
+   Log-Loss Reduction = 0.9927
 ```

 ---